10 Generalized linear models

 Normal versus Poisson distribution:

-So in the glm always assume that the variance is the mean, which is a strong assumption.
-In reality it can often occur that the variance is greater than expected (Overdispersion) or smaller than expected (Underdispersion). (this cannot happen for the lm because there we estimate a variance parameter (residual variance)).
+So, the Poisson glm always assume that the variance is the mean, which is a strong assumption!
+In reality it can often occur that the variance is greater than expected (overdispersion) or smaller than expected (underdispersion). (this cannot happen for the lm because there we estimate a variance parameter (residual variance)).
 Overdispersion can have a HUGE influence on the MLEs and particularly on the p-values!

 We can use the DHARMa package to check for Over or Underdispersion: